Martyn Poliakoff

 Sir Martyn Poliakoff (born 16 December 1947) is a British chemist known for his work on green chemistry and for being the main presenter on the popular YouTube channel Periodic Videos.
 The core subjects of his academic work are supercritical fluids, infrared spectroscopy and lasers.
 He is a research professor in chemistry at the University of Nottingham.
 As well as carrying out research at the University of Nottingham, he is a lecturer, teaching a number of modules including green chemistry.

 Early life and education

-Poliakoff was born to a British-Jewish mother, Ina (née Montagu), and a Russian-Jewish father, Alexander Poliakoff.
+Poliakoff was born to a British-Jewish mother, Ina, and a Russian-Jewish father, Alexander Poliakoff.
 He has a younger brother, the screenwriter and director Stephen Poliakoff.
-His paternal grandfather, Joseph Poliakoff, was a prolific inventor of electrical devices who experienced the communist revolution in Russia first-hand, and emigrated to the United Kingdom in 1924.
+His paternal grandfather, Joseph Poliakoff, was a prolific inventor of electrical devices who experienced the communist revolution in Russia first-hand, and immigrated to the United Kingdom in 1924.

 Poliakoff was educated at Westminster School.
 He then studied chemistry at King's College, Cambridge, graduating with a BA degree in 1969.
 While an undergraduate, he became close friends with Tony Judt, who later became a historian and writer.
 Poliakoff received a PhD in chemistry from Cambridge in 1973 for research supervised by J.J.
 Turner.